Ab initio study of strain-driven vacancy clustering in aluminum: Introduction

 Kohn-Sham density functional theory (DFT) \cite{InhomElecGas, KS_DFT} is a widely used ab initio method for understanding and predicting material behavior.
-It has been employed to study the energetics of point defects in aluminum, including monovacancies \cite{CarlingAlVac, Carling2, UesugiAlVac, Vac5prb, VacCluster8DFT}, divacancies \cite{CarlingAlVac, Carling2, UesugiAlVac, Vac5prb, VacCluster8DFT}, and, more recently, clusters containing up to eight vacancies \cite{Vac5prb, VacCluster8DFT}.
-It has been found that the tetrahedral pentavacancy is thermodynamically favorable relative to monovacancies, i.e., it binds and relaxes into a stacking-fault tetrahedron \cite{Vac5prb, VacCluster8DFT}.
-In addition, it has been found that the platelet-type hexa-, hepta-, and octavacancies, which are vacancy clusters on the (111) plane with the potential to form a prismatic dislocation loop in the case of the heptavacancy and larger clusters, do not bind \cite{VacCluster8DFT}.
-While these ab initio studies have provided valuable insights into vacancy clustering in aluminum, a number of questions remain unresolved.
-In particular, there are a number of disagreements in the results.
-For instance, while some studies report that divacancies do not bind \cite{Vac5prb, VacCluster8DFT}, others have found them to bind \cite{CarlingAlVac, Carling2, UesugiAlVac}.
-Similar disagreement exists regarding the binding of the tetrahedral quadvacancy \cite{Vac5prb, VacCluster8DFT}.
-Furthermore, the studies have not yet examined the effect of hydrostatic strains, which are expected to be significant under the conditions in which vacancy clustering occurs.
-Also, the formation of a prismatic dislocation loop has not been predicted.
+It has been employed to study the energetics of point defects in aluminum, including monovacancies \cite{CarlingAlVac, Carling2, UesugiAlVac, Vac5prb, VacCluster8DFT, CONNETABLE2020869}, divacancies \cite{CarlingAlVac, Carling2, UesugiAlVac, Vac5prb, VacCluster8DFT}, and, more recently, clusters containing up to eight vacancies \cite{Vac5prb, VacCluster8DFT}.
+It has been found that the tetrahedral pentavacancy is energetically favorable relative to monovacancies, binding and relaxing into a stacking-fault tetrahedron \cite{Vac5prb, VacCluster8DFT}.
+In addition, it has been found that platelet-type hexa-, hepta-, and octavacancies, which are (111) plane clusters capable of collapsing into prismatic loops for the heptavacancy and larger, are energetically unfavorable compared to monovacancies \cite{VacCluster8DFT}.
+While these ab initio studies have provided valuable insights into vacancy clustering in aluminum, they have not addressed the effect of strains, which are commonly encountered in the aforementioned environments where such clusters can form and evolve.
+Furthermore, the reason why the (111) plane is favorable for vacancy clustering, particularly for the formation of dislocation loops as observed in experiments \cite{PureAlExpt, AlMgAlloyExpt}, remains unclear.
+In addition, the minimum size of a vacancy cluster capable of forming a prismatic loop has not been determined.
+Also, there are inconsistencies among the reported results.
+For example, while some studies report that divacancies are energetically unfavorable relative to monovacancies \cite{Vac5prb, VacCluster8DFT}, others have found them to be favorable \cite{CarlingAlVac, Carling2, UesugiAlVac}.
+A similar disagreement exists regarding the relative energetics of the tetrahedral quadvacancy \cite{Vac5prb, VacCluster8DFT}.